 I examine the changing scope of disparities in health and health care access for older adults across the rural-urban spectrum.
 Preliminary research suggests that one-size-fits-all approaches to policy and programs designed to reduce these disparities may not be the most effective approach.
 The overall trends in health across the rural-urban spectrum differ among regions in the US.

 I also examine the methods and measures of defining rurality itself.
 There are numerous measures designed to capture rural-urban status, but there is only limited consistency among them.
-As of July 2018, we have three papers published in the Journal of Rural Health and Frontiers in Public Health on measuring rurality and its implications for population health and related research:
+As of May 2020, we have four papers published in the Journal of Rural Health, the International Journal of Circumpolar Health, and Frontiers in Public Health on measuring rurality and its implications for population health among older adults:

 - 2018 Journal of Rural Health article (What aspects of rural life contribute to rural‐urban disparities in older adults)